 When judging others, the use of shortcuts can be valuable because they allow for making reasonably accurate predictions rapidly.
 For instance, stereotyping makes assimilating easier, permits consistency, and reduces the need to deal with an unmanageable number of stimuli.

-5. Describe the factors in the Big Five model.
+5. Describe the factors in the Big Five Personality Model.
 Which factor shows the greatest value in predicting behaviour?
-Why?
+Why does it?

 Research supports that five basic dimensions underlie all other personality dimensions.
 The five basic dimensions are: